Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 6. Bristlenose pleco (Ancistrus cirrhosus)

-The Bristlenose plecos, known as bristlenose catfish, are part of the Ancistrus genus.
+The Bristlenose plecos, or bristlenose catfish, are part of the Ancistrus genus.

-A Bristlenose plecostomus will spend its time as every other plecostomus: they will glue themselves on the glass, scavenge the aquarium for algae and happily hang out on driftwood.
+A Bristlenose plecostomus will spend its time like every other plecostomus: they will glue themselves on the glass, scavenge the aquarium for algae, and happily hang out on driftwood.

 Except Bristlenose Plecos will remain smallish when adult and won’t outgrow 6 inches.

-In fact, the whole family the Bristlenose Pleco comes from is so effective at consuming huge amounts of algae that releasing them in the wild is known to wreak havoc on local ecosystems.
+The whole family from which the Bristlenose Pleco comes is so effective at consuming huge amounts of algae that releasing them in the wild is known to wreak havoc on local ecosystems.

 So don’t ever do that.

-Anyway, the Bristlenose pleco has a rather stunning appearance – with age they will develop mustache-like tentacles, which gives them a unique look.
+Anyway, the Bristlenose pleco has a rather stunning appearance – with age, they will develop mustache-like tentacles, which gives them a unique look.
+These tentacles are more pronounced in males and are believed to play a role in mating displays and territorial behavior.

-There are also different varieties like a long-finned Bristlenose or an albino one.
+There are also different varieties, such as long-finned Bristlenose or albino.

-It’s an aesthetically pleasing fish species that will keep a clean look to your aquarium.
+It’s an aesthetically pleasing fish species that will keep a clean look in your aquarium.

 Bristlenose plecos are known to collaborate well with goldfish in an algae-infested aquarium.
 Along with the rubber-lipped pleco and the rosy barb, these are the only 3 species of fish that make sense as algae-eating tank mates for goldfish aquariums.